Trump ambassador Kelly Craft joins Kentucky governor's race | Politics

 - United States

+Craft quickly landed a key endorsement from Republican US Rep. James Comer, who represents a conservative district mostly in western Kentucky.

-Craft has spent years cultivating connections within the GOP as she and her husband, coal magnate Joe Craft, donated millions of dollars to Republican candidates.
+“I'm all in for her,” Comer told The Associated Press in a phone interview.
+“She has a work ethic that's second to none. ...
+And I'm pretty confident that within 30 days she'll be at the top of the polling.
+And I feel like she's got what it takes to close the deal and not just win the primary but become our next governor.”
+Craft spent years cultivating connections within the GOP as she and her husband, coal magnate Joe Craft, donated millions of dollars to Republican candidates.

-Now as she transitions from party activist to political candidate, she enters the fray with advantages — the ability to tap into her family's wealth to finance her campaign and her resume from Republican Donald Trump's presidency.
+That gives her advantages as she transitions from party activist to political candidate — she enters the fray with the ability to tap into her family's wealth to finance her campaign and a resume from Republican Donald Trump's presidency.

+But Trump has already endorsed another GOP candidate in the race — Attorney General Daniel Cameron.
+Beshear's campaign portrayed Craft as “out-of-touch'' with Kentucky's voters while touting the governor's economic stewardship and handling of tornado and flood disasters.

-Craft touted her Kentucky roots and offered broad themes in her campaign announcement.
+Craft pointed to her Kentucky roots in a campaign announcement that offered broad themes rather than policy positions.

-"I'm running for governor because I know our best days are ahead of us,'' Craft said in a news release.

-The party votes are in May 2023 and the general election is in November 2023.
+“We welcome Kelly Craft to both Kentucky and to the governor's race,” Beshear campaign strategist Eric Hyers said in a statement.
+“She's an out-of-touch billionaire who ... will likely spend millions and millions of dollars to try to convince Kentuckians she cares about them.”
+Hyers said Craft was a leading financial backer for the campaign of Kentucky's last Republican governor, Matt Bevin, who was narrowly ousted by Beshear in 2019.

+Another GOP gubernatorial candidate, state Agriculture Commissioner Ryan Quarles, didn't name Craft in his response to her entry.

-Trump first appointed Craft to serve as US ambassador to Canada.
-During her tenure, Craft played a role in facilitating the US-Mexico-Canada trade agreement, Trump's long-sought revamp of the North American Free Trade Agreement.
+“All the candidates in this race are friends of mine and I expect a spirited primary,'' Quarles said in a statement.
+“We are focused on building a grassroots, people-first campaign that unites Kentucky.”
+Trump first appointed Craft as US ambassador to Canada, where she played a role in facilitating the US-Mexico-Canada trade agreement, Trump's long-sought revamp of the North American Free Trade Agreement.

 In 2019, Trump appointed Craft to serve as US ambassador to the United Nations.

-But her connections with Trump, who easily carried Kentucky in the 2016 and 2020 presidential elections, were neutralised by his endorsement this year of Republican Attorney General Daniel Cameron's bid for governor in the Bluegrass State.
+But her connections with Trump, who easily carried Kentucky in the 2016 and 2020 presidential elections, were neutralized by the former president's endorsement this year of Cameron's bid for governor in the Bluegrass State.

 Craft was born in Lexington — the state's second-largest city — and was raised on her family's farm near Glasgow in south-central Kentucky.